ltwlf/react-recoil-example/README.md

 # React Recoil State Management Example

-I used this prohect to to test and learn [Recoil](https://recoiljs.org/).
-Firtst I found it frustrating to work with atoms and selectors ín components directly, but in the end I was happy to encapsulate the Recoil api in custom hooks.
+I used this project to to test and learn [Recoil](https://recoiljs.org/).
+First I found it frustrating to work with atoms and selectors ín components directly, but in the end I was happy to encapsulate the Recoil api in custom hooks.
-I used post and comments from https://jsonplaceholder.typicode.com as mock api.
+I used posts and comments from https://jsonplaceholder.typicode.com as mock api.
 When you add comments the will not be really saved.
 The example has zero styling and is not perfect, but helped me to get familiar with Recoil.

 ## Usage